RAIRLab/Peirce-My-Heart/README.md

 [![Code Style: Google](https://img.shields.io/badge/code%20style-google-blueviolet.svg)](https://github.com/google/gts)

 PeirceMyHeart is a web application for modeling Charles Peirce's Alpha Existential Graph System, it allows users to construct and prove theorems using Alpha Existential Graphs.

+## How to Run

+Click [this link](rairlab.github.io/Peirce-My-Heart/) to access the application!
+Or under the about section!

+...that's it!

-## Development
+## Development <details>

 **All listed commands should be run in the project root (Peirce-My-Heart)**